Why expats are renouncing British Citizenship

 Take advice if this is a route you are considering.

-At the least, if you’re planning UK-bound travel after 25 February 2026, check whether your British passport remains valid and consider whether renewal is more cost-effective than a Certificate of Entitlement.
+At the least, if you’re planning UK-bound travel after 25 February 2026, check your options and documentation to avoid issues or delays when boarding.

 Need Assistance?

-If you are considering renouncing British citizenship in light of the 25 February 2026 travel changes, take advice before submitting any declaration.
-The legal and immigration consequences extend well beyond border formalities and may affect your long-term residence and work rights in the UK.
+If you are considering renouncing British citizenship, take advice before submitting any declaration.
+The legal and immigration consequences extend beyond border formalities and may affect your long-term residence and work rights in the UK.

 To discuss your circumstances in confidence, contact our team to arrange a fixed-fee telephone consultation.
 We can assess your nationality position, documentation options and the implications of renunciation before any formal step is taken.